jyeongho/CS492_NLP/README.md

 - Sketchy reading module : kaist006/korquad-open-ldbd3/105/electra_best

 6. Training intensive reading module and sketchy reading module based on KoELECTRA during 5 epochs.
 Training dataset is created by choosing **paragraphs using word-based similarity**.
 - Intensive reading module : kaist006/korquad-open-ldbd3/120/bert_best
 - Sketchy reading module : kaist006/korquad-open-ldbd3/121/electra_best

 7. Session that contains two models.
 This sessions are created by executing 'run_save_model.py' file.
 - For models in session 78, 81 : kaist006/korquad-open-ldbd3/117/saved
 - For models in session 83, 84 : kaist006/korquad-open-ldbd3/158/saved
 - For models in session 92, 93 : kaist006/korquad-open-ldbd3/159/saved
 - For models in session 103, 105 : kaist006/korquad-open-ldbd3/160/saved
 - For models in session 120, 121 : kaist006/korquad-open-ldbd3/180/saved

+8. Session for making predictions using two models.
+This sessions are created by executing 'run_two_model.py' file and used for submitting.
+- For models in session 117 : kaist006/korquad-open-ldbd3/156/best_model
+- For models in session 158 : kaist006/korquad-open-ldbd3/162/best_model
+- For models in session 159 : kaist006/korquad-open-ldbd3/163/best_model
+- For models in session 160 : kaist006/korquad-open-ldbd3/164/best_model
+- For models in session 180 : kaist006/korquad-open-ldbd3/181/best_model

+9. After changing 'get_final_text' function in open_squad_metrics.py, we created new sessions for re-submitting models.
+- For models in session 160 : kaist006/korquad-open-ldbd3/245/best_model
+- For models in session 180 : kaist006/korquad-open-ldbd3/242/best_model